 The Skinner factory was located at 5 King Street East (immediately east of the former railway/current pedestrian bridge, current FIA Building, Figures 8-9).
 F.J. constructed his residence a short distance from his principal business enterprise—a traditional proximity in the 19th century, but a little old-fashioned for wealthy industrialists by 1905.

 In 1910, with the advent of the automobile, F.J. expanded the operations of the company with the manufacture of round bar bumpers.
 F.J.’s foresight to manufacture components for the new technology, kept the firm at the vanguard of industrial developments.
 As the bumper business developed after the First World War, the company became a patent licensee of such concerns as the Metal Stamping Company of Long Island; the C.G.
 Spring and Bumper Company of Detroit; and the American Chain Company of Bridgeport, Connecticut.
 These relationships resulted in the continued growth of the company, and made the firm was desirable for acquisition in 1929 by the powerful Chicago-based Houdaille-Hershey Corporation.
 F.J. continued as president of the Canadian operations which were relocated to Oshawa in 1930.
-His son Fred Skinner, jr., succeeded as third president, following F.J.’s death in 1933, and the company (eventually renamed Houdaille Industries Ltd.) prospered well into the post-war period.
+His son Fred Skinner, jr., succeeded as third president, following F.J.’s death in 1933, and the company (renamed Houdaille Industries) prospered well into the post-war period but is no longer.

 F.J. was also prominent in the community as a MLA (MPP) for Leeds, twice elected as a member of the Conservative Party, and serving from 1926 until his death in 1933.
 His funeral was described as a noteworthy ceremony, with the Premier, George S. Henry attending.
 F.J. was interred as the first occupant of a stately and elegant mausoleum which occupies a commanding location in front of the entrance (Figures 10-11).